Fix Fairness, Don't Ruin Accuracy: Performance Aware Fairness Repair using AutoML: Fair-AutoML

 This phase constructs a set of search spaces for \fairautoml based on different inputs.
 It is important to note that the input format in the offline phase must match that of the online phase, which includes a dataset with a protected attribute and a ML model.
 This ensures that the pre-built search spaces created in the offline phase can be effectively utilized in the online phase.

 \paragraph{Input} In the offline phase, we collect a set of inputs to build search spaces for \fairautoml.
 The inputs are obtained as follows.
 Firstly, we mine machine learning datasets from \openml, considering only the 3425 active datasets that have been verified to work properly.
 Secondly, to ensure that the mined datasets are relevant to the fairness problem, we only collect datasets that contain at least one of the following attributes: \emph{age}, \emph{sex}, \emph{race}~\cite{chakraborty2019software}.
 In total, we collected 231 fairness datasets.
 Thirdly, for each mined dataset, we use all available protected attributes.
 For example, when dealing with datasets that contain multiple protected attributes, such as the \emph{Adult} dataset that includes \emph{sex} and \emph{race} as protected attributes, we treat them as distinct inputs for the dataset.
 Finally, we use the default values for the hyperparameters of the input ML model in the offline phase, as we do not know the specific values that will be used in the online phase.
-Since \fairautoml is an extension of \as, we only use ML algorithms supported by \as.
-Overall, the offline phase builds a set of search spaces for \fairautoml based on the different inputs obtained as described above.